hsc251/R_Learn/03_Getting_and_Cleaning_Data/quiz/JHU03_quiz1.md

 ----------
 The American Community Survey distributes downloadable data about United States communities.
 Download the 2006 microdata survey about housing for the state of Idaho using download.file() from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2Fss06pid.csv):  </br>

-using the `fread` command to load the data into an R object named 'DT`, and calculate the average value of the variable `pwgtp15` broken down by sex.
+using the `fread` command to load the data into an R object named `DT`, and calculate the average value of the variable `pwgtp15` broken down by sex.
 Using the data.table package, which will deliver the fastest user time? </br>

 ### Answer
 - [ ] tapply(DT$pwgtp15,DT$SEX,mean)